Faraj11/CTP-Fall-2025-Project/README.md

 #### Image Search
 1. Navigate to the Image Search tab
+2. Choose between "Upload Image" or "Take Photo" mode
-2. Upload an image of food, dishes, or restaurant scenes
+3. **Upload Mode**: Upload an image of food, dishes, or restaurant scenes
+4. **Camera Mode**: Take a photo directly with your device camera (camera starts automatically)
-3. The AI will generate a caption describing the image
+5. The AI will generate a detailed caption describing the image
+6. The system interprets the caption to determine the best cuisine/food match
-4. Restaurants matching the generated caption will be displayed
+7. Restaurants matching the interpreted cuisine will be displayed
-5. Click on any restaurant from "View All Matches" to see details
+8. Click on any restaurant from "View All Matches" to see details

 ## Project Structure